 Where the laptops differ is in the ZenBook 13’s LED inlay that provides a useful virtual numeric keypad.
 If you enter a lot of numbers, then you’ll find the inlay to be a helpful feature.

 Finally, both laptops have a better legacy than future peripheral support.
-The ZenBook 13 has a USB-A 2.0 port, a USB-A 3.1 port, a USB-C 3.1 Gen2 port, and a full-size HDMI port.
-The Envy 13 has one Thunderbolt 3 (USB-C) port and two USB-A ports.
-Both have MicroSD card readers, Wireless AC (Wi-Fi 5), and Bluetooth 5.0 connectivity.
+The ZenBook 13 has a USB-A 2.0 port, two USB-A 3.2 ports, a USB-C 3.2 port, and a full-size HDMI port.
+The Envy 13 has one Thunderbolt 4 (USB-C) port and two USB-A ports.
+Both have MicroSD card readers, a microphone/headphone combo jack, Wireless AC (Wi-Fi 6), and Bluetooth 5.0 connectivity.